 Xcaret natural pools are the best place to enjoy the seawater.
 The pounding waves naturally fill and recycle these natural jacuzzis’ water, creating a unique feeling similar to the movement of the tide, without swimming in the open sea.
-In addition, depending on their depth, some are perfect to jump into the water and dive safely.
+Also, depending on their depth, some are perfect to jump into the water and dive safely.

 Almost always, the idea of a vacation in Cancun or Playa del Carmen involves spending time on the beach feeling the soft white sand under the shadow of a tropical palm tree.
 Going to the beach in Xcaret is a must.
 It’s the perfect place to enjoy calm waters, play with your family and float on an inner tube.
-In addition, here’s the Pai Ai Bar, where you can buy one of our famous Pai Ai Pineapples: a tropical cocktail with style.
+Also, here’s the Pai Ai Bar, where you can buy one of our famous Pai Ai Pineapples: a tropical cocktail with style.

 4.- Snorkeling Inlet

-After playing and relaxing on the beach, it’s time to rent a snorkeling equipment and take an underwater journey, the perfect place: the Snorkeling Inlet.
+After playing and relaxing on the beach, it’s time to rent snorkeling equipment and take an underwater journey, the perfect place: the Snorkeling Inlet.
 Here, you will find a wide variety of species, from fish to marine turtles (if you’re lucky).
-The water is almost transparent and very fresh, which makes it the favorite swimming spot of many visitors.
+The water is almost transparent and very fresh, which makes it the favorite swimming spot for many visitors.

 5.- Water Slide

 Yes, you read correctly, there’s a water slide in Xcaret!
 It’s small compared to others, but that doesn’t mean it’s not fun.
-In addition, it’s a corner where you can see a unique view of the Park.
+Also, it’s a corner where you can see a unique view of the Park.
 Once there, can also to play in the Trepachanga and inner tubes in a small natural pool.
 The best part is that you can use the water slide all the times you want!

 6.- Manatee or Maya River

 If after all these water activities you still have enough energy to go swimming, it’s time to return to the Underground Rivers.
-Both the Manatee River and the Maya River are mostly open, so you can enjoy the colorful scenery along the entire route.
+Both the Manatee River and the Maya River are mostly open so you can enjoy the colorful scenery along the entire route.
 The recommendation if you want to swim two (or more) rivers, is to take it easy: relax and let the current take you slowly floating.